 Center for Academic and Global Engagement-Study Abroad: offers over 200 study abroad opportunities on six continents.
 In addition to 'traditional' study abroad, we also provide support to students wishing to volunteer, intern or research abroad.

-Sanford School of Medicine Indians Into Medicine Transfer Program (INMED) Satellite Office: The INMED Satellite Office directs and facilitates the INMED Transfer Program, which we created with the University of North Dakota School of Medicine in 1989.
-The satellite office works with the INMED medical students to help them transfer to our school.
-INMED is a comprehensive education program assisting Indian students who are preparing for health careers.
-INMED support services include academic and personal counseling for students, assistance with financial aid application and summer enrichment sessions at the junior high through professional school levels.
+Sanford School of Medicine Indians Into Medicine (INMED) Satellite Office: The INMED Satellite Office was created in collaboration with the INMED program at the University of North Dakota School of Medicine in 1989.
+INMED is a comprehensive education program assisting enrolled members of federally recognized tribes who are preparing for health careers.